 Data Breach Settlement

 Data breaches are on the rise, putting more customers at risk of fraud and identity theft every year.
 Hackers can access everything from email passwords to Social Security numbers, making data breaches like Yahoo's in 2013 and 2014—which compromised 1.4 billion accounts—potentially devastating for consumers.

 Companies are required to exercise reasonable care to protect the data of customers and employees.
-When they fail to do so, and/or fail to inform consumers of a breach in a timely manner, consumers can unite to file a class action lawsuit against the breached company or website.
+When they fail to do so, and/or fail to inform consumers of a breach in a timely manner, consumers can unite to file a class action lawsuit against the company or website.

-As seen below, data breach settlements have awarded tens of millions of dollars to affected consumers.
+Settlements that resolve data breach lawsuits have awarded tens of millions of dollars to affected consumers.

 Home Depot (2016) — $19.5 million

 Between April and September 2014, a hacker breached Home Depot’s security and accessed the details of more than 50 million credit cards and email addresses, making it one of the largest data breaches in history.